jarnaldich/f4g-oceania-pdal/workshop/4-python-and-pdal.md

 This is best demonstrated in a Jupyter notebook.
 Head to the command line prompt, and in this repository switch to the 'notebooks' folder.

-Start your virtual environment:

-`source activate f4g-pdal-workshop`
+`(f4g-pdal-workshop) user@osgeolive: cd /home/user/Workshop/f4g-oceania-pdal/notebooks`

 ..and start Jupyter:

-`jupyter notebook`
+`(f4g-pdal-workshop) user@osgeolive: jupyter notebook`

-...which should give you access to [the notebook](../notebooks/PDAL-python.ipynb).
+...which should give you access to [the notebook](PDAL-python.ipynb).
 It's a fully worked example of classifying ground in a subset of the Dublin LiDAR dataset, and introduces a sorting filter for space filling curves: `filters.mortonorder`.
 We'll step through  the notebook, and feel free to experiment with it!

 ## Summary